sergetsyba/http-media-type/README.md

 ```

 ### Parameters
-Media type parameters are case-insensitive when individually accessed by property
+Media type parameters are case-insensitive when individually accessed with property
-accessors or `in` operator
+accessors or with `in` operator
 ```javascript
 const mediaType = new MediaType('application/json; CharSet=utf-8; VARIANT=HAL')
 const charset = mediaType.parameters.charset